chec/commerce.js/docs/02_Cart.md

 ## Retrieve cart

-In order to start adding products to your cart, you'll need to first create a cart.
+To start adding products to your cart, you'll need to create a cart first.
 When you first call the method `retrieve()` using `GET v1/carts`, it will automatically create a cart for you if a cart does not exist yet or a current cart will be retrieved if the `cart_id` is passed in as an argument.
 Commerce.js tracks the current cart ID using a cookie.